julienherrero/awesome-list/README.md

 - [hashlin/rally](https://github.com/hashlin/rally) - Unofficial Implementation of Material Studies https://material.io/design/material-studies/rally.html
 - [hbb20/AndroidCountryPicker](https://github.com/hbb20/AndroidCountryPicker) - Android Country Picker is a Kotlin-first, flexible and powerful Android library that allows to integrate Country Picker with just a few lines.
 - [hexagonkt/codecv](https://github.com/hexagonkt/codecv) - Manage your resume as structured data: CV format specification and tools to manage CV documents.
+- [hexascribe/chatbot-builder](https://github.com/hexascribe/chatbot-builder) - ChatBot Builder is a kotlin compose multiplatform library that you can seamlessly customize the Chat UI to match the look and feel of your application, while also having the ability to define specific instructions for the bot's behavior.
 - [hi-manshu/Charty](https://github.com/hi-manshu/Charty) - An Elementary Chart library for Jetpack Compose.
 You can implement any kind of chart natively designed for Compose.
 - [hi-manshu/Kalendar](https://github.com/hi-manshu/Kalendar) - Kalendar is a powerful and customizable calendar library for Android applications.
 It provides a flexible and intuitive way to display and interact with calendars in your app.
 With Kalendar, you can easily render calendar views, handle date selection, pagination, and range selection, and customize the layout to match your app's design.
 - [hieuwu/android-groceries-store](https://github.com/hieuwu/android-groceries-store) - A Groceries Store app with basic order flow. 🍕 Help you learn modern Android development skills in real production environment. ❤️